Key Highlights

 Meanwhile, the BVPS multiple of 1.5 is a price-to-book ratio.
 The ratio between the P and B should be less than 1.5.
 This stock valuation tool cannot be used to calculate the company's stocks if they are above the P&B ratio limit.

 Ms A wants to buy the shares of ABC Co.
-Ltd. She is too busy to examine the company's finances in detail.
+Ltd. She is too busy as a full-time working mother to examine the company's finances in detail.
 She decides that, as a defensive investor, she will use the Graham number in order to judge whether ABC Co.
 Ltd's stock is worth buying.
 The company made an income of INR 40,00,000 for the year.
 The shareholders' equity stands at INR 600,000, and there are 500,000 shares outstanding.
 That's how ABC Company Ltd.'s Graham number is calculated by Miss A.

 Earnings Per Share = Net income ÷ No. Of outstanding shares